uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/text.md

 Note that the text "358" is treated as 3 characters in ASCII, which may be confusing, as the text "358" is different to the number 358!
 You may have encountered this distinction in a spreadsheet e.g. if a cell starts with an inverted comma in Excel, it is treated as text rather than a number.
 One place this comes up is with phone numbers; if you type 027555555 into a spreadsheet as a number, it will come up as 27555555, but as text the 0 can be displayed.
-In fact, phone numbers aren't really just numbers because a leading zero can be important, as they can contain other characters -- for example, +64 3 555 1234 extn.
+In fact, phone numbers aren't really just numbers because a leading zero can be important, as they can contain other characters &ndash; for example, +64 3 555 1234 extn.
 1234.

 {panel end}